jafluri/kaggle_tpu_graph/README.md

 However, the state of the repo during the development was quite messy.
 The codes of the submissions follow all the same pattern, but use slightly different network architectures, conventions etc.
 Experiments show that the main branch achieves the same or better results and is therefore recommended.
+Note that the Kendall's Tau score is a very noisy evaluation metric.
+Training the same network in the same way can lead to a difference of 0.1 in the score.
+One has to be careful when comparing different networks and always train them multiple times.

 ### Installation